-- If patient has exposure to known allergen and is developing respiratory distress and/or hypotension: - Administer epinephrine (EMT epinephrine kits or autoinjector [e.g. EpiPen®], as available and as trained) - CC and paramedic may substitute standard epinephrine administration, as directed below - If patient has a history of true anaphylaxis\ and has an exposure to an allergen developing respiratory distress and/or hypotension and/or rash: - Administer epinephrine (EMT epinephrine kits or autoinjector [e.g. EpiPen®], as available and as trained) - CC and paramedic may substitute standard epinephrine administration, as directed below
+- If patient has exposure to known allergen and is developing respiratory distress and/or hypotension: - Administer epinephrine (EMT epinephrine kits or autoinjector [e.g. EpiPen[®]], as available and as trained) - CC and paramedic may substitute standard epinephrine administration, as directed below - If patient has a history of true anaphylaxis and has an exposure to an allergen developing respiratory distress and/or hypotension and/or rash: - Administer epinephrine (EMT epinephrine kits or autoinjector [e.g. EpiPen[®]], as available and as trained) - CC and paramedic may substitute standard epinephrine administration, as directed below

-- Vascular access as appropriate - Normal saline 500 mL bolus if SBP < 90 or MAP< 60; recheck lung sounds and repeat bolus, if the patient remains hypotensive up to 2L providing lung sounds remain clear
+- Vascular access as appropriate - Normal saline 500 mL bolus if SBP < 90 mmHg or MAP< 60 mmHg; recheck lung sounds and repeat bolus, if the patient remains hypotensive up to 2L providing lung sounds remain clear

 - Cardiac monitor - Epinephrine (1:1,000 / 1mg/mL) 0.3 mg IM, ONLY if patient is hypotensive and/or is developing respiratory distress w/airway swelling, hoarseness, stridor, or wheezing.
-May repeat every 5 minutes if these symptoms persist - Albuterol 2.5 mg in 3 mL (unit dose) & ipratropium (Atrovent) 0.5 mg in 2.5 mL (unit dose) mixed together, via nebulizer or ET tube nebulizer; may repeat to a total of three doses of both medications for wheezing - Diphenhydramine (Benadryl) 50 mg IV or IM - Dexamethasone (Decadron)10 mg PO, IM, or IV - Consider norepinephrine 2 mcg/min titrated to 20 mcg/min, if needed after fluid bolus is complete to maintain MAP> 65 or SBP >100
+May repeat every 5 minutes if these symptoms persist - Albuterol 2.5 mg in 3 mL (unit dose) & ipratropium (Atrovent) 0.5 mg in 2.5 mL (unit dose) mixed together, via nebulizer or ET tube nebulizer; may repeat to a total of three doses of both medications for wheezing - Diphenhydramine (Benadryl) 50 mg IV or IM - Dexamethasone (Decadron) 10 mg PO, IM, or IV - Consider norepinephrine 2 mcg/min titrated to 20 mcg/min, if needed after fluid bolus is complete to maintain MAP> 65 mmHg or SBP >100 mmHg

-- MEDICAL CONTROL CONSIDERATIONS - Additional albuterol unit dose, via nebulizer - Epinephrine infusion (1 mg in 100 mL normal saline), at 5 mcg/min
+- Additional albuterol unit dose, via nebulizer - Additional IV fluid - Epinephrine infusion (1 mg in 1000 mL normal saline), at 5 mcg/min

-• Do not administer IV epinephrine without consulting online medical control

-- If epinephrine is administered by crew or patient self-administered epinephrine, regional procedure may require consulting medical control prior to honoring a request for refusal of medical care - \Anaphylaxis is a rapidly progressing, life-threatening allergic reaction
+- Do not administer IV epinephrine without consulting online medical control - If epinephrine is administered by crew or patient self-administered epinephrine, regional procedure may require consulting medical control prior to honoring a request for refusal of medical care - A combination unit dose (such as a DuoNeb[®]) may be substituted for Albuterol 2.5 mg in 3 mL (unit dose) & ipratropium (Atrovent) 0.5 mg in 2.5 mL (unit dose) mixed together - Anaphylaxis is a rapidly progressing, life-threatening allergic reaction